 - 1.1 NDP's were introduced through the Localism Act 2011 to give local people a greater say in planning decisions that affect their area.
 NDPs are neighbourhood level planning policy documents designed to reflect the needs and priorities of local communities.
-Eventually the NDP will be used to help determine planning applications in Stoke Lacy Parish. - 1.2 NDPs can identify where development should take place, set out local design principles so that buildings respond positively to local character, and protect important facilities, historic buildings, the natural environment and open spaces.
+Eventually the NDP will be used to help determine planning applications in Stoke Lacy Parish. - 1.2 NDPs can identify where development should take place, set out local design principles so that buildings respond positively to local character, and protect important facilities, historic buildings, the natural environment, and open spaces.
 They are an important part of our planning system because planning applications will be determined in accordance with the development plan1 unless material considerations indicate otherwise.
-Made (adopted) NDPs are part of the local statutory development plan for their area.
+Made (adopted) NDPs are part of the local statutory development plan for their area. - 1.3 A diagram setting out the key steps for preparing NDPs is provided in Appendix 1.
+We are at the Regulation 14 formal public consultation stage.

 1 Development Plan: Is defined in section 38 of the Planning and Compulsory Purchase Act 2004, and includes adopted local plans, neighbourhood plans that have been made and published spatial development strategies, together with any regional strategy policies that remain in force.
-Neighbourhood plans that have been
+Neighbourhood plans that have been approved at referendum are also part of the development plan, unless the local planning authority decides that the neighbourhood plan should not be made (NPPF Glossary).

-- 1.3 A diagram setting out the key steps for preparing NDPs is provided in Appendix 1.
-We are at the Regulation 14 formal public consultation stage. - 1.4 The NDP cannot be prepared in isolation.
-It has to have regard to national planning policies, which are set out in the National Planning Policy Framework (NPPF) (revised on 20th July 2021)2 and explained in Planning Practice Guidance3, and it has to be in general conformity with the adopted Herefordshire Local Plan Core Strategy 2011 20314.
+1.4 The NDP cannot be prepared in isolation.
+It has to have regard to national planning policies, which are set out in the National Planning Policy Framework (NPPF) (revised on 20th July 2021)2 and explained in Planning Practice Guidance3, and it has to be in general conformity with the adopted Herefordshire Local Plan Core Strategy 2011 - 20314.
 Policies should not duplicate or conflict with those set out in national or local planning policies.
 The NDP has to be supported by a robust technical evidence base and the process involves several phases of informal and formal public consultation, an examination and eventually a local referendum.
 Local people will be able to vote whether their NDP should be used by Herefordshire Council to help determine planning applications in their parish and if there is a majority 'Yes' vote (50% of turnout + 1) Herefordshire Council will adopt the NDP.